reowst/sdk/FAQ.md

 This results in improved network transit from players around the world to your game servers.
 Players experience lower latency, less hitching, and less packet loss while they play over Network Next.

-Players that we can't improve (yet), or are _good enough_ according to your requirements take the public internet and are _free_.
+Players that we can't improve (yet), or are _good enough_ according to your requirements, take the public internet and are _free_.

 ## How does Network Next work?